What are the different types of domain names?

 Worry no more!
 At Openprovider, we are here to help you with this clear overview of different domain types.
 Domains are not as complicated as they seem, and you can even have fun with them.
 Now, let’s go on a journey into the wonderful world of domains!

-What exactly is a domain?
+So, what is a domain?

 If you take a look at the address bar of your browser, the domain is what you see below: